On manifolds with infinitely many fillable contact structures: Contact surgery and handle attaching

 and note that $FH^{\geq0}_j(H_l)$ is generated by all 1-periodic orbits of $H_l$ inside $W$, while $FH^{< 0}_j(H_l)$ is generated by all other orbits.
 The orbits of negative action all lie on the handle and are explicitly given in (\ref{eqA}).
-They are all transversely non-degenerate and their Morse-Bott indices are given by $(n{-}k)\big(\frac{\alpha C_z}{\pi}{-}1\big)+\left\lbrace\begin{smallmatrix}1\\ 2(n-k)\end{smallmatrix}\right.$.
+They are all transversely non-degenerate and their Morse-Bott indices are given by $(n{-}k)\big(\frac{\mathfrak{a}_l C_z}{\pi}{-}1\big)+\left\lbrace\begin{smallmatrix}1\\ 2(n-k)\end{smallmatrix}\right.$.
 It follows that the possible values of $\mu(\gamma)$ increase to $\infty$ as the slope $\mathfrak{a}=\mathfrak{a}_l$ tends to $\infty$ (see \ref{sec5.4}).
 Therefore, $FH^{<0}_j(H_l)$ becomes eventually zero as $l$ increases and so does $FH^{<0}_{j+1}(H_l)$.
 This implies that $FH_j(H_l)\rightarrow FH^{\geq 0}_j(H_l)$ is an isomorphism for $l$ large enough.
-As the direct limit is an exact functor, these maps converge to an isomorphism in the limit, proving (\ref{proofinvtheo})(1).\\ In the cohomology case, the line of arguments is the same.
-Even though taking inverse limits is not exact, it still takes the isomorphism $FH^j_{\geq 0}(H_n)\rightarrow FH^j(H_n)$ to an isomorphism in the limit, as it is left exact (see \cite{eilenberg}, Thm.\ 5.4 or \cite{bourbaki2}, $\S6$, no.3, prop.\ 4).
-This proves (\ref{proofinvtheo})(2), which implies the theorem. \end{proof} \begin{proof}[\textnormal{\textbf{Proof of Corollary \ref{corinvsur}}}]~\\ We have to describe $SH^+(V)$ in terms of $SH^+(W)$, if $V$ is again obtained from $W$ by attaching a subcritical handle $\mathcal{H}$.
-Recall from \ref{sectransfer} that the transfer maps fit into the following commutative diagram of long exact sequences:
+As the direct limit is an exact functor, these maps converge to an isomorphism in the limit, proving (\ref{proofinvtheo})(1).\\ For cohomology, the same arguments apply.
+Although the inverse limit is only left exact, it still takes the isomorphism $FH^j_{\geq 0}(H_n)\rightarrow FH^j(H_n)$ to an isomorphism in the limit (see \cite{eilenberg}, Thm.\ 5.4 or \cite{bourbaki2}, $\S6$, no.3, prop.\ 4).
+This proves (\ref{proofinvtheo})(2). \end{proof} \begin{proof}[\textnormal{\textbf{Proof of Corollary \ref{corinvsur}}}]~\\ We have to describe $SH^+(V)$ in terms of $SH^+(W)$, if $V$ is obtained from $W$ by attaching a subcritical handle $\mathcal{H}$.
+Recall from Sec.\ \ref{sectransfer} that the transfer maps can be constructed to respect the action filtration.
+Thus, we find that they fit into the following commutative diagram of long exact sequences: